Why Styx Stumbled Toward the Live LP ‘Caught in the Act’

 As is often the case with creative partnerships, the band's biggest problem was also its greatest strength: namely, the tension between frontman Dennis DeYoung and guitarists Tommy Shaw and James Young.
-Where Shaw and Young preferred to keep the Styx sound grounded in the group's rock roots, they couldn't argue with the success sparked by DeYoung's pop melodies and epic song structure – for a while anyway.
+Where Shaw and Young preferred to keep the Styx sound grounded in the group's rock roots, they couldn't argue with the success sparked by DeYoung's pop melodies and epic song structure – for a while, anyway.

 The breaking point arrived in the form of 1983's Kilroy Was Here, a concept album about a futuristic society where rock 'n' roll has been smothered by morality-driven censorship.
-Inspired by the accusations of backmasking that dogged Styx after the release of 1981's "Snowblind," the record certainly didn't lack ambition, and it was a commercial success, but its theatrical overtones bothered other members of the band, particularly during the expensive and intricate tour that followed.
+Inspired by the accusations of backmasking that dogged Styx after the release of 1981's "Snowblind," the record certainly didn't lack ambition, and it was a commercial success.
+Still, its theatrical overtones bothered other members of the band, particularly during the expensive and intricate tour that followed.

 "We went out and tried to do something different," recalled DeYoung, who'd been the main architect behind the Kilroy album.
 "And we put on this theatrical production.
 It was something I thought needed to be said about the coming mood of censorship in this country.
 I don't regret it; the only thing I do regret is that the band folded after that record, because I think we could have certainly gone on very easily."